Alexandria Ocasio-Cortez Rips Into ‘Intellectually Bankrupt’ Republicans Who Spread False Rumors About Her

 The tweet was in response to rumors that Ocasio-Cortez was secretly wealthy, with a parallel rumor that she was actually very poor and financially irresponsible to boot, with a “430 credit score, two evictions, and an empty résumé.”

-Alexandria Ocasio-Cortez found it especially amusing that the parallel but contradictory lies about her life would spread at the same time.
+Alexandria Ocasio-Cortez found it especially amusing that the parallel, but contradictory lies about her life would spread at the same time.

 “It’s pretty wild that the GOP can’t decide whether they’re going to run with the conspiracy theory that I’m secretly rich, or the exaggeration & mockery of my family’s struggle after my dad died during the financial crisis.
 Instead, they decide to defy logic and run with both,” she tweeted.

-Many others flocked to support Ocasio-Cortez, with many sharing stories of struggling with low credit rating and others saying that the mention of a low credit rating seemed an intentional lie to denigrate the poor.
+Many others flocked to support Ocasio-Cortez, with many sharing stories of struggling with low credit ratings and others saying that the mention of a low credit rating seemed an intentional lie to denigrate the poor.

 Alexandria Ocasio-Cortez has positioned herself as a champion of the working class, fighting back against corporate influence in politics with a viral appearance on the House Oversight and Reform Committee where she asked a series of “lightning round”-style questions to experts in an effort to show just how little oversight there is on corporate money in politics.